ClementNerma/NightOS/docs/specs/services.md

 - [System services](#system-services)
 - [Third-party communication](#third-party-communication)

+## Service domains

+An application can expose a _main service_, which is used as the default one, but also _domain services_, which are used either by the system or between applications as a convention for exposing specific methods and notifications.

+A domain's name is made of up to 8 extended ASCII characters.

+Domains whose conventions are established by the system are prefixed by `SYS_`.
+Each application exposing such a service will be get special recognition for the tasks associated to this domain service.
+Also, this prefix is reserved for such domains and cannot be used for custom ones.

 ## Architecture of a service

-Application services have exactly one running instance per active user, to prevent a user to connect to the service of a user with more privileges than itself.
+Applications have exactly one running service per domain, and each service has exactly one running instance per active user, to prevent a user to connect to the service of a user with more privileges than itself.
 System services, on their side, only have one global instance.

 An application process can tell if it was started as a service or not by looking at its [execution context](applications/context.md#execution-context).